News

 Berlin's rooftops will soon capture energy from the sun.
 Photo: Creative Commons.

-Every new construction and significant roof renovation in Berlin must, by law, contain solar cells.
-It was passed after a vote in June.
+According to law, every new construction and significant roof renovation in Berlin must include solar panels.
+This was approved after a vote in June.

-Solar energy will become the new norm when it is built or renovated in Berlin from 2023.
-It was clubbed in mid-June after a vote by the Berlin United States Economic and Energy Committee.
-The programme aims to have 30% of the roofs in Berlin contain PV installations and to stop CO2 emissions of around 37 000 tonnes annually within the first five years.
-This is what the organization Solar Power Europe writes in an article.
+Solar energy will become the new norm for construction or renovation projects in Berlin starting in 2023.
+This was decided in mid-June after a vote by the Berlin Senate's Economics and Energy Committee.
+The goal of the program is for 30 percent of roofs in Berlin to contain solar panel installations and to stop carbon dioxide emissions of approximately 37,000 tons annually within the first five years, according to an article by the organization Solar Power Europe.

-It is part of Berlin's "Solar City" initiative aimed at achieving a capacity of 4.4 gigawatts of solar energy, which includes a quarter of the city's energy needs.
-The original plan was for the target to be achieved by 2050, but today the Senate sees the goals being achieved "as soon as possible."
+It is part of Berlin's "Solar City" initiative with the goal of achieving a capacity of 4.4 gigawatts of solar energy, which accounts for a quarter of the city's energy needs.
+The original plan was for the goal to be achieved by 2050, but today the senate believes that the goals should be achieved "as soon as possible".

 "Berlin shows the right ambitions"

-Under the new programme, solar energy production is expected to increase fortyfold compared to today.
+Within the framework of the new program, solar energy production is expected to increase fortyfold compared to today.

 Back to News